pepihasenfuss/pepihasenfuss/README.md

 Ungravel helps loose individuals to become a self-governed group, potentially attracting investor funding.

-Ungravel is a distributed application for a bunch of people.
-It does not make sense to use it alone.

-Ungravel is not a platform and it does not belong to a company.
-It is entirely based on blockchain.

 Ungravel groups may found a start-up or any other initiative together.
 Ungravel saves each members' belongings and share.
 It creates a fair and safe space for informal team building.